tttmmmyyyy/fixlang-asynctask/docs/AsyncTask.md

 # `module AsyncTask`

-This module provides a way to run a task asynchronously.
+This module provides a way to run tasks asynchronously.

 Importing this module automatically enables `--threaded` flag of the compiler.
 Note that this causes some overhead even for a single-threaded program.